Call for Abstract

 • Routes for administering drugs

 Novel Drug Delivery Systems are techniques, formulations, technologies, and systems for safely delivering pharmaceutical drugs to their intended therapeutic effects within the body (NDDS).
 Drug delivery systems offer a lot of promise to enhance the therapeutic and diagnostic effects of medications because of their special characteristics.
 In contrast to other drug administration technologies, NDDS is a drug delivery mechanism.
-Innovative dosage forms which are vastly superior to conventional dosage forms are combined with the cutting-edge technology.
-The Novel Drug Delivery System has a large number of advantages, including the following: the ideal dosage at the ideal location and time, production expenditures, Excipients and expensive drugs are all used more effectively.
+Innovative dosage forms that are vastly superior to conventional dosage forms are combined with cutting-edge technology.
+The Novel Drug Delivery System has a number of advantages, including the following: the ideal dosage at the ideal time and location, Excipients, production expenditures, and expensive drugs are all used more effectively.
 Patients gain from better therapies, higher standards, and greater quality of life.

-Using of nanoparticles as a drug delivery system is enormous.
-Nano systems with different compositions and biological characteristics are extensively researched for use in drug delivery and gene delivery applications.
+The potential for using nanoparticles as a drug delivery system is enormous.
+Nano systems with different compositions and biological characteristics have been extensively researched for use in drug delivery and gene delivery applications.
 Nanoscale materials are employed as diagnostic instruments or to deliver therapeutic medications to specific sites in a controlled manner in the field of nanomedicine and nano delivery systems, which is still relatively young but is swiftly expanding.
 Nano-drug delivery systems (NDDSs) are a class of nanomaterial that can prolong cycle duration, boost target cell or tissue absorption rate, reduce enzyme degradation, and improve drug stability and water solubility while also enhancing medication safety and effectiveness.

-Pharmacogenomics is an example of precision medicine, who’s aim is to tailor medical treatment to each person or group of people.
-Pharmacogenomics is basically study of how your DNA affects and how you react to medications.
-It is a scientific study of how medications affect inherited genes.
-This also includes how inherited genes will affect how different people's bodies will respond to different medications.
-Pharmacogenomics has many applications, which includes the correlation of individual genetic variation with pharmaceutical responses.
+Pharmacogenomics is an example of precision medicine, which aims to tailor medical treatment to each person or group of people.
+Pharmacogenomics is the study of how your DNA affects how you react to medications.
+Pharmacogenomics is the scientific study of how medications affect inherited genes.
+This includes how inherited genes affect how different people's bodies respond to different medications.
+Pharmacogenomics has many applications, including the correlation of individual genetic variation with pharmaceutical responses.
 Pharmacogenomics is one of the most significant components of personalised medicine.

 • Biology & Genetic Engineering